McStasMcXtrace/mccode-antlr/README.md

-# Monte Carlo Particle Ray Tracing compiler, volume 4
+# Monte Carlo Particle Ray Tracing compiler via ANTLR4

-Implementing the `mccode-3` language and targeting the `mcstas` runtime.
+Implementing the `mccode-3` language and targeting the `mcstas` and `mcxtrace` runtimes.

 ## Language parsing with ANTLR4
 The traditional `McCode` `lex|flex` tokenizer and `yacc|bison` parser